 - Wet towels and wet clothing are hung to dry--we provide a rack.

-- Mats, dish, or tray for bottles and glasses keep surfaces free of mars.
-Tray on top of refrigerator.
+- A mat, dish, or tray for glasses and bottles keep surfaces free of mars.
+Find tray on top of refrigerator.

 - Turn lights and electric appliances off if not using them.